-If you have the time, the resources, and the comfort level, writing your own website content can provide your company with a valuable asset.
+If you have the time, the resources, and the comfort level, writing website content can provide your company with a valuable asset.
 It’s a great idea if your company has a dynamic culture and you want to extend it out to your site.
 Your unique way of communicating can help visitors to your site (potential customers) get a better understanding of who you are and why they should do business with you.
 Our writers at Sage are stellar at writing website content, but we can’t capture the vibe of a corporate culture the same as someone on the inside.

 Like every company is different, every website is different.
 The purpose of your site may be to inform, to persuade, to generate business, or a combination of all three.
 (Generating business often comes from good information and persuasion.)
 Pages on your site need to match up with your own specific purpose, but there are some that should be present on every site regardless.